Starting university at foundation level will give you the high-quality knowledge base needed to progress onto an undergraduate course.

 Engineering Foundation Year

 With a focus on maths and science skills, this course opens the doors to a wide range of engineering subjects – chemical, civil and structural, mechanical, and biomedical.

 Suitable for progression onto BSc (Hons) Clinical Sciences

 Gain the knowledge and skills needed to study a clinical sciences degree, or progress to study medicine.

-Suitable for progression onto most degrees
+Suitable for progression onto a broad range of degrees

-This course does much more than the title would suggest.
-It is ideal for those interested in science, health and allied professions, computing, creative industries, business, law and social sciences.
+Ideal for those interested in science, health and allied professions, computing, creative industries, business, law and social sciences.

 We understand that international students may need a little extra help to adjust to university life in the UK.

 The Certificate of International Foundation Studies is a pre-degree access programme that can help you transition to studying in the UK and, once successfully completed, progress onto undergraduate study.